Molly260/Chain-of-Cooking/README.md

-# [Accepted by ACM MM 2025] Chain-of-Cooking: Cooking Process Visualization via Bidirectional Chain-of-Thought Guidance
+# [ACM MM 2025] Chain-of-Cooking: Cooking Process Visualization via Bidirectional Chain-of-Thought Guidance

 The code will coming soon.
 Thank you for your attention!